Review-Trigger/api-v2-docs-beta/README.md

-# Grade.us API docs
+# Review Trigger API docs

 ## apidoc Install
 You can add apidoc to your local machine simple using npm:

 `npm install -g apidoc`

-After this you should be able to run `apidoc` command inside grade.us repo, in order to generate docs:
+After this you should be able to run `apidoc` command inside Review Trigger repo, in order to generate docs:

 ## Running apidoc

-You can run it simply by typing following command on command line, once inside grade.us project:
+You can run it simply by typing following command on command line, once inside Review Trigger project:

 ` apidoc -i app/controllers/api/...path to your controllers/ -o ../api-v2-docs-beta/...subfolder.../  -t ../api-v2-docs-beta/template`